Intense heat

 Advice from the Vet

-In cattle, heat stress disrupts rumen function, decreases salivation and acidifies the blood.
+In cattle, heat stress disrupts rumen function, decreases salivation and tends to acidify the blood.
 The body's buffering capacity - i.e., its ability to maintain a pH in equilibrium - is under severe strain.
 It is imperative that cows are given enough support to get through the hottest months.

 Be careful though, because the combined effects of metabolic and ruminal acidosis can have a very negative impact on performances, growth, reproduction or immunity.
 In the worst case scenario, they may even result in death!